 Staff are required to respect the personal data and privacy of others, and to comply with the school's Online safety IT and acceptable use policy and the school rules.

+Data Accuracy and Security

+The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
+Individuals must please notify info@tringpark.com of any changes to information held about them.

+An individual has the right to request that any out-of-date, irrelevant or inaccurate information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law): please see above for details of why the school may need to process your data, of who you may contact if you disagree.

+The school will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to school systems.
+All staff and governors will be made aware of this policy and their duties under Data Protection Law and receive relevant training.

 Responsibility for Data Protection

 The School has appointed Stephen Robinson Business Director who will deal with all your requests and enquiries concerning the school’s uses of your personal data (see section on Your Rights below) and endeavour to ensure that all personal data is processed in compliance with this policy and Data Protection Law.
 Stephen Robinson can be contacted via email at dataprotection@tringpark.com.